8888clockradio/iridescentmicropython/README.md

 iridescentBUILD/iridescentmicropython/ports/libmicropython/modulesTakenOut/kivy/garden/garden/matplotlib/examples
 ```

-I'm going to try one of the arch linux compilers and see if it boots along with the teensy core in arch linux, brb- mostly for loading external libraries and modules
+I'm going to try one of the arch linux compilers and see if it boots along with the teensy core in arch linux, brb- mostly for loading external libraries and modules.
+Not sure it's going to work, lol.
+But we'll see.